-This is the required, foundational course for biblical studies, introducing students to the processes of interpreting scripture.
+This is the required, founda onal course for biblical studies, introducing students to the processes of interpre ng scripture.

-The purpose of this course is to make us all better readers and interpreters of the Bible.
+The purpose of this course is to make us all beter readers and interpreters of the Bible.
 This is not a survey of biblical content.
-It's a study of the ways we read and interpret the Bible and how to enrich and strengthen our reading and writing about it.
+It's a study of the ways we read and interpret the Bible and how to enrich and strengthen our reading and wring about it.
 To do this, we'll focus on the two worlds that influence the way we interpret the Bible: first we will focus on the world in which we live and ourselves as readers, and then we will turn to the ancient world of the Bible and the authors who wrote it.
-We will study how various modern contexts - our social locations and those of several others - shape the ways in which we read, understand the Bible and experience its relevance for our communities.
-We will also study how the ancient social locations of biblical authors and editors influenced what they wrote and how they compiled the texts, and how their communities would have heard the biblical text.
+We will study how various modern contexts - our social loca ons and those of several others - shape the ways in which we read, understand the Bible and experience its relevance for our communies.
+We will also study how the ancient social loca ons of biblical authors and editors influenced what they wrote and how they compiled the texts, and how their communies would have heard the biblical text.
 This study will also help us to understand the present shape of what we call the Bible.
 B-300 is a pre-requisite for all other Bible courses except Introduction to Hebrew Exegesis or Introduction to Greek Exegesis.

-B-301 Reading from Cultural Spaces: The Difference that Culture Makes in Biblical Interpretation

-This course surveys recent hermeneutical approaches in biblical studies that identify the importance of race and ethnicity for reading the Bible.
-Students will explore biblical texts through the lenses of African American, Latino/a, Asian American, and postcolonial biblical interpretation.
+B-301 Reading from Cultural Spaces: The Difference that Culture Makes in Biblical Interpretation This course surveys recent hermeneu cal approaches in biblical studies that iden fy the importance of race and ethnicity for reading the Bible.
+Students will explore biblical texts through the lenses of African American, La no/a, Asian American, and postcolonial biblical interpreta on.
 This course can be taken for New Testament or Old Testament/Hebrew Bible credit.